 If you wish to make a voluntary contribution to support the costs of running this campaign please go to this page of our web site: Donations.
 Alternatively we do recommend a paid subscription to ShareSoc which gives you many other benefits.

-Please use the form below to register your interest in this campaign (you will receive confirmation by return within 48 hours).
-You will be given free Associate Membership of ShareSoc unless you opt not to receive it, if you are not already a Member.
-Note that you may omit your telephone number, if you prefer not to disclose it, but we do need a postal address as we may need to send you forms for signature if we requisition an EGM or resolutions.
+Please use the form below to join this campaign (you will receive confirmation by return within 48 hours).
+You will be given free Associate Membership of ShareSoc unless you opt not to receive it, if you are not already a member of ShareSoc.
+Note that you may omit your telephone number, if you prefer not to disclose it, but we do need an email or postal address as we may need to send you forms for signature if we requisition an EGM or resolutions.
 It also helps us to know the number of shares in RBS you hold.